UltraEngine/Documentation/Introduction.md

 Engine SDK can be programmed with three languages. **C++** offers the fastest code execution speed, best compatibility with third-party libraries, and is suitable for advanced projects. **C#** offers fast compilation times and more compact syntax, with acceptable performance for most projects. **Lua** is lightweight, easy to learn, and is suitable for simple projects.

-You currently have selected the C++ language documentation.
-You can change this by clicking on the language links in the header at the top of this page.

 ## System Requirements ##
 - Discrete GPU with support for Vulkan 1.1
 - 64-bit operating system